youssefwadie/amazon-scraper/README.md

 <p>
     Scrape <a href="https://www.amazon.com">amazon</a> products details, output them in json format
-    <strong>amazon may block your IP, or throws at you 503 service unavailable error.
+    <strong>amazon may block your IP, or returns 503 service unavailable error.
 So, consider using a proxy for better results</strong>
 </p>

 # Installation